cheguevara-great-man/CSI-BERT/WiGesture/README.md

+**Notice: ** We apologize that due to a device error, we missed the waiver right of user5 in the dynamic part of the dataset.

 ## 1. Dataset Overview

 WiGesture dataset contains data related to gesture recognition and people id identification in a meeting room scenario.
 The dataset provides synchronised CSI, RSSI, and timestamp for each sample.
 It can be used for research on **WiFi-based human gesture recognition and people id identification**.